 - Cheese fondue.

-Cheese fondue is a common alternative and can be just as elegant and delicious as chocolate.
-Ready-made cheese is available, or for smaller events it can be fun to test out savory homemade recipes.
+A cheese fondue is a standard alternative and can be just as tasteful and sophisticated as chocolate.
+Most restaurant supply stores offer ready-made fondue for events, or it may be fun to experiment with your own homemade concoctions.

 For a new twist on a sweet favorite, try presenting caramel fondue instead of chocolate for fountains.
 Specialty caramels are made that only require the addition of water and work just as well with fruits, cakes, candies and even chocolates.